Hepatitis C: an Australian snapshot

 How many people in Australia have hep C?

-At the end of 2014, there were an estimated 230,000 people in Australia living with chronic hepatitis C (hep C).
+At the end of 2016, there were an estimated 227,300 people in Australia living with chronic hepatitis C (hep C).
+It is estimated that around one-in-five people living with hep C remain undiagnosed and unaware of their condition (18% in 2015).

 How is hep C transmitted?